- Headings (examples: Drug Name, Tier)

 - Index (an alphabetical list of every included drug)

 Those without experience in the language services sector may not realize that part of translation is determining whether there is anything in the document that should NOT be translated.
 Some of these items are obvious, such as proper names.
 Others are not always so obvious, such as addresses, trademarked slogans (unless an equivalent trademarked slogan already exists in the target language), and hashtags that are in English.
+Translating value formularies is a complex task that requires careful attention to detail and accuracy to ensure that patients and healthcare providers can understand and access the information correctly.

 The decision whether or not to translate certain copy depends on various factors.
 In translation of value formularies, our goal is to make the final document as clear and helpful as possible to the end user.
 We’ll go through each of the components above with this person in mind.
 In our specialization of health translations in foreign languages, value formularies are yet another example of the kind of content that gets translated in healthcare.